grammyjs/website/site/docs/plugins/keyboard.md

 Telegram does not allow you to create buttons that display one text, but send another.
 If you need to do this, you should use an inline keyboard instead.

-In order to handle the click of a specific button, you can use `bot.hears` with the same text as you put on the button If you want to handle all button clicks at once, you use `bot.on('message:text')` and inspect `ctx.msg.text` to figure out which button was clicked, or if an ordinary text message was sent.
+In order to handle the click of a specific button, you can use `bot.hears` with the same text as you put on the button.
+If you want to handle all button clicks at once, you use `bot.on('message:text')` and inspect `ctx.msg.text` to figure out which button was clicked, or if an ordinary text message was sent.

 ### Removing a Keyboard